librenms/librenms/doc/Support/FAQ.md

 `realStorageUnits 0`

-## <a name="faq28"> What is the Difference between Disable Device and Ignore a Device?</a>
+## <a name="faq28"> What does ignore alert tag on device?</a>

-- Disable stops polling.
-- Ignore disables alerting.
+It used to tag a device to not match specific alert rules where `devices.ignore = 1` condition is is set.

 ## <a name="faq8"> How do I add support for a new OS?</a>